 To establish liability and prove your wrongful death case, you must prove that the defendant’s actions caused your family member’s demise.
 Individual cases are all different, and some cases may be more or less difficult.
 An experienced wrongful death attorney can help you understand how to prove causation and establish the liability of the responsible driver.

-Contact Arash Law today to schedule a free consultation during which we can discuss the facts of your case.
-The wrongful death attorneys at Arash Law have decades of experience representing clients in wrongful death cases.
-We have recovered over $200 million for our clients throughout California.
-Contact Arash Law today at (888) 488-1391 to learn more about the legal services we offer.
+Contact our law firm today to schedule a free consultation during which we can discuss the facts of your case.
+The wrongful death attorneys at our award-winning injury law firm have decades of experience representing clients in wrongful death cases.
+We have recovered over $400 million for our clients throughout California.
+Contact us today at (888) 488-1391 to learn more about the legal services we offer.

 Evidence in Wrongful Death Cases